RomiVandoren/AIRRWAS/README.md

    - Microbiome data: not publicly available at this time.
    - TCR sequencing data: Pu et al. (in preparation)

-All code and analysis scripts developed for this study will be made publicly available upon acceptance of the manuscript at:
+All code and analysis scripts developed for this study are publicly available at:
 [https://github.com/RomiVandoren/AIRRWAS](https://github.com/RomiVandoren/AIRRWAS)